henrywu2019/BentoML/docs/source/concepts.rst

 Programmatic Access
 ^^^^^^^^^^^^^^^^^^^

-A saved BentoService can also be loaded from saved Bento and access directly from Python.
+A saved MyModel can also be loaded from saved Bento and access directly from Python.
 There are two main ways this can be done: